 Compared to other states, Texas has few eligibility requirements to become a notary.
 Any applicant wishing to become a Texas notary must meet only three qualifications:

 1. Be a Texas resident.

 Texas notary law does not specify how long a person must reside in Texas to qualify to become a Texas notary.
 As long as you reside in Texas and have a physical address and claim Texas as your resident state, you are qualified to become a Texas notary.

-18 years of age or older –
+2. Be 18 years of age or older.

-If you have a conviction and is set aside, you must attach to your application documentation regarding your criminal convictions to assist the Secretary of State’s office in determining qualification.
+If you have a conviction that is set aside, you must attach to your application documentation regarding your criminal convictions to assist the Secretary of State’s office in determining qualification.
 Processing time for applications with criminal convictions is approximately four to six weeks.

 If you have a conviction and it has been set aside, the American Association of Notaries will help you become a Texas notary.
 Click here to download the Texas notary application forms.